anusham2512/cicids_2017_intrusion/README.md

 # cicids_2017_intrusion
-ML-based intrusion detection system using cicids-2017 dataset This project is based on the paper "CICIDS-2017 Dataset Feature Analysis With Information Gain for Anomaly Detection" Kurniabudi, D. Stiawan, Darmawijoyo, M. Y. Bin Idris, A. M. Bamhdi and R. Budiarto, "CICIDS-2017 Dataset Feature Analysis With Information Gain for Anomaly Detection," in IEEE Access, vol. 8, pp. 132911-132921, 2020, doi: 10.1109/ACCESS.2020.3009843.
+ML-based intrusion detection system using cicids-2017 dataset.

+This project is based on the paper "CICIDS-2017 Dataset Feature Analysis With Information Gain for Anomaly Detection"

+Kurniabudi, D. Stiawan, Darmawijoyo, M. Y. Bin Idris, A. M. Bamhdi and R. Budiarto, "CICIDS-2017 Dataset Feature Analysis With Information Gain for Anomaly Detection," in IEEE Access, vol. 8, pp. 132911-132921, 2020, doi: 10.1109/ACCESS.2020.3009843.

 #overview